JamesV-S/Jmvs_character_auto_rigging_tool/README.txt

 - System
 - constraint to rig joints
 - update dictionary

-> Edit how the attributes on the mirrored guides work:
-- The mirrored attributes shouldn't be linked to the orginal one like a proxy attr.
-- The joints created shoudln't acc be mirrored (axis facing opposite dirction), since guides are created for the mirrored module, create joints off of them!

 > Add button to each section on the ui.
 - Switch back & forth between blueprints, rig_joints, systems, polished.